Comoros June 16-17, 2023

 Medina of Domoni.
 Has old princely residences of extraordinary beauty.
 A palace built around the 13th century is fairly well preserved.
 Three from the 16th century have magnificent niche panels and polychrome ceilings.
 The defensive walls still exist almost everywhere around the city and cut across the peninsula which protects the port.

 Itsandra Medina.
-One of the small 14th century maritime towns.
-Cradle of Swahili civilization, it was for a long time the capital of Ngazidja and had the first seaport.
+One of the small 14th-century maritime towns.
+The cradle of Swahili civilization, it was for a long time the capital of Ngazidja and had the first seaport.
 Today this city is full of several historical and tourist attractions: a fortress built in the 17th century, linked to the city by an alley with stairs and bordered on both sides by a wall 130 meters long.
 A few pieces of the ramparts that surrounded the walled city, dotted with observation holes, are still visible.
 There is the Chingo nyamba, a house with a roof in the form of a turtle shell, from the 13th century; the house of the Saint, Al Habib Omar Bin Sumet and several mosques which span from the 14th to the 19th century.

 The city also has several public squares, from the 17th and 18th centuries, surrounded by monumental gates and masonry benches.

 Iconi Medina.
-12th century village old fashioned Arabesque medina with a labyrinth of houses and a nice Grand Mosque.
+12th century village old-fashioned Arabesque medina with a labyrinth of houses and a nice Grand Mosque.
 The ruins of the palace of the sultans of Bambao still stand five meters from the sea.
 The city is full of ruins of ancient palaces and public squares lined with monumental highly decorated gates.

 ECOSYTEMES TERRESTRES ET PAYSAGE CULTURAEL DE L’ARCHIPEL des COMOROS.
 Tentative WHS (31/01/2007).
 Comoros volcanic origin and its age (between -3.5 and -2 million years depending on the island) make it one of the most recent land surfaces on our planet.
-Over a horizontal distance of about fifteen kilometers, it represents diversity, ranging from abyssal depths of -3,000 m to mountain peaks. from 2360 m.
+Over a horizontal distance of about fifteen kilometres, it represents diversity, ranging from abyssal depths of -3,000 m to mountain peaks. from 2360 m.

-The tropical and subtropical moist broadleaf forests vary according to island, exposure and altitudes.
+The tropical and subtropical moist broadleaf forests vary according to island, exposure and altitude.
 The result is landscapes of exceptional beauty: sea-mountain contrast, steep and rugged slopes covered with exuberant vegetation, waterfalls and canyons, beaches and reefs.

 Humans over more than a thousand years have developed agroforestry cultivation areas in the natural forest environment, constituting a remarkable living cultural landscape.